 - 9.4.1 Whilst climate change adaptation objectives have wide ranging implications for the Partial Review, the key matter for consideration here is avoiding areas of flood risk, and fluvial flood risk in particular. - 9.4.2 A number of the proposed new allocations, as well as existing allocations where the proposal is now to support higher density development (relative to CLP 2018), intersect the flood risk zone (see Table 5.1).
 Furthermore, two of the proposed Focused Intensification Areas (Purley and Purley Oaks) significantly intersect the area of flood zone 3 associated with the River Wandle.
 However, it is not uncommon, in the London context, for proposed locations for residential development or intensification to intersect the fluvial flood risk zone, including because it is often areas within river valleys (which are also invariably associated with transport corridors) where the last remaining areas of relatively low intensity land uses (e.g. industrial areas) can be found.
-Furthermore, it is important to recognise that there are wide range of well-established approaches and methods for avoiding and mitigating flood risk through master planning, design and other measures at the development management / planning application stage. - 9.4.3 Key locations are:
+Furthermore, it is important to recognise that there are wide range of well-established approaches and methods for avoiding and mitigating flood risk through master planning, design and other measures at the development management / planning application stage.
+For example, and in particular, there is the potential to deliver schemes with employment, retail or community uses on the ground floor, and the residential on upper floors, and ground or basement level car parking can also assist.

+9.4.3 Key locations are: